atrocore/atropim/docs/en/user-guide/categories.md

 **Subcategories** – all child categories, assigned to a certain category.
 Subcategories for category "Germany" may be "Berlin", "Munich", "Hannover" and so on.

-There can be many category trees in TreoPIM.
+There can be many category trees in AtroPIM.
 Each category can have only one parent category.
 Each category may have a lot of subcategories.
 One category can be used in several category trees.
 Also many products can be assigned to one category, and each product can be assigned to more than one category in accordance with the catalog content.

 ## One Category Tree vs Multiple Category Trees

-Each adopter of [TreoPIM](./what-is-treopim.md) may decide for himself what works better for him – setting up and supporting multiple category trees or just one.
+Each adopter of [AtroPIM](./what-is-atropim.md) may decide for himself what works better for him – setting up and supporting multiple category trees or just one.
 Irregardless of the choice, it is still possible to synchronize different content for products you want to supply.

 ## Product Categories in Multiple Languages

 Even if you want to manage your product content in different languages, there is no need in maintaining multiple category trees.

-Please, note that multilingual functionality is available after the "Multi-Languages" module is installed (along with the TreoPIM system installation) and set up.
-Go to our store to learn more about the ["Multi-Languages" module](https://treopim.com/store/multi-languages).
+Please, note that multilingual functionality is available after the "Multi-Languages" module is installed (along with the AtroPIM system installation) and set up.
+Go to our store to learn more about the ["Multi-Languages" module](https://atropim.com/store/multi-languages).

 There are two ways to set up your product catalog if you carry product information in different languages: